mediquo/mediquo-flutter-sdk/README.md

 MediquoWidget(
     apiKey: API_KEY,
     token: TOKEN,
-    onDownload: onDownloadListener,
+    onDownload: onDownloadCallback,
+    onLoadUrl: onLoadUrlCallback,
-    onMicrophonePermission: onMicrophonePermission,
+    onMicrophonePermission: onMicrophonePermissionCallback,
-    onCameraPermission: onCameraPermission
+    onCameraPermission: onCameraPermissionCallback
 );
 ```

-### Listeners
+### Callbacks

-In order to have a full functionality of the widget, the init method requires the definition of some listener functions.
+In order to have a full functionality of the widget, the init method requires the definition of some callback functions.
 These functions should define the behaviour of your application in the next cases:
 - onDownload(string downloadUrl): It will be invoked when the user tries to download a file in the SDK.
 - onLoadUrl(string url): It will be invoked when the user tries to open a url sent to the chat in the SDK.
 - onMicrophonePermission(): It will be invoked when the user is accessing to a video call and requires the device microphone permission.